jmbejara/ftsfr/README.md

 doit
 ```

+## Data Format
+Final, cleaned and formatted datasets have the following format: `ftsfr_<dataset_name>.parquet`
+and have the following columns:
+- `id`: the entity id
+- `ds`: the date/timestamp column
+- `y`: the value

+This follows the convention used by `nixtla` and other time series libraries (see, e.g., https://www.nixtla.io/docs/getting-started-data_requirements).

+The list of available datasets is given in `datasets.toml`, along with metadata such as the frequency of the time series, whether the panel is balanced, etc.

 ## Tips

 For local development on forecasting scripts, you can activate a pixi environment and open a new shell with that environment activated using the following command: